amcchord/BackgroundChanger/README.md

 ## bgStatusService

-A Windows service that overlays system information on your login screen background.
-Perfect for IT environments where you need to identify machines at a glance.
+A scheduled task that overlays system information on your login screen background.
+Perfect for IT environments where you need to identify machines at a glance — especially useful for VM deployments where machine identity changes.

 ### Information Displayed

 **Right Panel (System Info):**
 - Computer name / Hostname
-- Windows version
+- Windows version (correctly shows Windows 10 vs 11, with version like "24H2")
 - CPU model and core count
 - RAM amount
 - GPU model